adamkoval/SKEKB_TbT_analysis/README.md

 **Prerequisites**:

 * Python2.7 with the following packges installed:
+* OR: Python3.6 if analysis should be done with python3
     + numpy==1.15.0 (importnat!
 1.16.x causes problems for Beta-Beat.src)
     + pandas==0.24.2
     + scipy==1.2.1